 Undergraduate Research

-The AS²ERT Lab is committed to mentoring motivated undergraduate students and to preparing the next generation of researchers in Software Engineering.
-UTD’s RIDE (Research, Inquiry, Design Experience) program provides a strong framework for introducing undergraduates to research in a structured and supportive manner.
-Through RIDE, projects are carefully scoped to help students formulate meaningful research questions, develop and rigorously evaluate technical solutions, and communicate their results at a standard appropriate for scholarly dissemination.
+The AS²ERT Lab is deeply committed to mentoring motivated undergraduate students and helping them grow into confident, independent researchers in Software Engineering.
+UTD’s RIDE (Research, Inquiry, Design Experience) program provides an excellent foundation for introducing undergraduates to research in a structured and supportive environment.
+Through RIDE, students work on carefully scoped projects that encourage them to ask meaningful research questions, build and evaluate technical solutions, and communicate their findings at a level suitable for scholarly venues.
+Please email your resume and transcript (unofficial is fine), along with a brief explanation of which project you are interested in and why.